meiy112/Java-Monster-Battle-Game/README.md

 - As a user, I want to be able to have the option to save the entire state of my quiz anytime.
 - As a user, I want to be able to have the option to load my saved quiz state from the menu.

+# Instructions for Grader
+- You can generate the first required action related to adding Xs to a Y by clicking on the "add question" button.
+A pop-up will appear that prompts the user to enter a prompt and answer for the question.
+The question will then be added to the quiz's list of questions.
+- You can generate the second required action related to adding Xs to a Y by clicking on the "delete question" button.
+A pop-up will appear that prompts the user to input the number of the question, which can be found on the leftmost column.
+The question chosen will then be removed from the quiz's list of questions.
+- You can locate my visual component by looking at the frame's icon image and the quiz icon above the buttons.
+- You can save the state of my application by clicking on the "save quiz" button.
+- You can reload the state of my application by clicking on the "load quiz" button.

 *The methods in the JsonReader, JsonWriter class and the toJson() method with its respective Override methods have been sampled from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git.
 The same applies to the tests in the JsonReaderTest, JsonWriterTest, and JsonTest methods.